Are you thinking to migrate from Shopify to WooCommerce? This blog shows you the easiest ways for Shopify to WooCommerce migration.

 Prerequisites to Migrate from Shopify to WooCommerce

 Migrating from Shopify to WooCommerce isn’t a lengthy process.
 It can be done within hours if you follow the right procedures.
-But before migrating from Shopify to WooCommerce, there is a couple of prerequisites that are needed to be completed.
+But before migrating from Shopify to WooCommerce, there are a couple of prerequisites that need to be completed.

 Here are the prerequisites:

 Take a Full Backup of Your Shopify Store